 Figure 6.27 shows four situations in which charges are distributed in a cylinder.
 A uniform charge density in an infinite straight wire has a cylindrical symmetry, and so does an infinitely long cylinder with constant charge density An infinitely long cylinder that has different charge densities along its length, such as a charge density for and for , does not have a usable cylindrical symmetry for this course.
 Neither does a cylinder in which charge density varies with the direction, such as a charge density for and for .
 A system with concentric cylindrical shells, each with uniform charge densities, albeit different in different shells, as in Figure 6.27(d), does have cylindrical symmetry if they are infinitely long.
 The infinite length requirement is due to the charge density changing along the axis of a finite cylinder.
 In real systems, we don’t have infinite cylinders; however, if the cylindrical object is considerably longer than the radius from it that we are interested in, then the approximation of an infinite cylinder becomes useful.

 In all cylindrically symmetrical cases, the electric field at any point P must also display cylindrical symmetry.

 Cylindrical symmetry: ,

-where r is the distance from the axis and is a unit vector directed perpendicularly away from the axis (Figure 6.28).
+where we consider a positive net charge inside the Gaussian surface, r is the distance from the axis and is a unit vector directed perpendicularly away from the axis (Figure 6.28).

 Gaussian surface and flux calculation